json-schema-org/.github/CODE_OF_CONDUCT.md

 > The OpenJS Foundation maintains a Code of Conduct Panel (CoCP).
 This is a foundation-wide team established to manage escalation when a reporter believes that a report to a member project or the CPC has not been properly handled.
 In order to escalate to the CoCP send an email to coc-escalation@lists.openjsf.org. - https://github.com/openjs-foundation/cross-project-council/blob/main/CODE_OF_CONDUCT.md#escalation

+## Privacy Expectations

+As per Code of Conduct requirements set out by the OpenJS Foundation, we will maintain the confidentiality with regard to the reporter of an incident.
+For the purposes of tracking between Code of Conduct review members, incidents may be tracked in a private organizational GitHub Repository.
+In addition to any Code of Conduct review team, GitHub organizational owners will have access to view details of reports by way of having full GitHub organizational admin access.

 ## Enforcement Guidelines

 Community leaders will follow these Community Impact Guidelines in determining